Want a Library Card?

 Cardholders may reserve up to three titles at catalog.npl.org or in person for pick-up at any NPL location.
 The Library will notify them by e-mail (if possible, otherwise by mail) when reserved items become available and will hold the items for them up to 7 days.
 Holds may not be placed on videocassettes and DVDs.

-When the Newark Public Library does not own an item that a cardholder in good standing (those with no overdue items and/or fines under $15) wishes to borrow, the Library will attempt to obtain it from another library through interlibrary loan.
+When the Newark Public Library does not own an item that a cardholder in good standing (those with no overdue items and/or fees under $15) wishes to borrow, the Library will attempt to obtain it from another library through interlibrary loan.
 Borrowers are charged $1.00 per day for each overdue interlibrary loan item.
-Borrowers may submit requests for interlibrary loans in person, by fax (973-733-5648), by e-mail (email@example.com,), or by telephone (973-733-7767).
+Borrowers may submit requests for interlibrary loans in person, by fax (973-733-5648), by e-mail (email@example.com), or by telephone (973-733-7767).
 Renewals are at the discretion of the lending library.

-Borrowers who have no overdue items or unpaid fines in excess of $15.00 may borrow (or have checked out) up to a total of 50 items including books, magazines, and audiovisual materials.
+Borrowers who have no overdue items or unpaid fees in excess of $15.00 may borrow (or have checked out) up to a total of 50 items including books, magazines, and audiovisual materials.
 Specific limits by type of material are up to: 5 music CDs, 5 audio books, 5 videocassettes, and 3 DVDs.

 A book drop is available at the Main Library for after hours returns.